sossinayDev/HTMatica/readme.md

 Just right click the viewport and select "Save image" to get an image of your schematic.
 ## Devlog
 ### Version 0.1.2
 Added stair and slab block state rendering, fixed export to .schem.
 Implemented auto-saving.
 Added new icons.
+Removed unused imports.